maliksalman/messaging-grapes/README.md

 ## 3. Running pre-requisites

 These sample applications need a running instance of RabbitMQ to function.
 Since the apps use spring-cloud-streams abstraction, it can potentially work with Kafka instead of RabbitMQ, but that was never tested.
-There are multiple ways of running RabbitMQ but the simplest might be to deploy the apps inside a [PCFDEV](https://pivotal.io/pcf-dev) with a running RabbitMQ service named `grapevine-service`.
+There are multiple ways of running RabbitMQ but the simplest might be to deploy the apps inside [CloudFoundry](https://www.cloudfoundry.org/) with a running RabbitMQ service named `grapevine-service`.
+Running CloudFoundry locally is easy - see [PCFDEV](https://pivotal.io/pcf-dev).

 The next easiest way is probably to run RabbitMQ in docker.
 The following command will start RabbitMQ runnning on port 5672 with the admin console availabe at [http://localhost:15672](http://localhost:15672)